SanBingYouYong/notes_search/readme.md

 ![pdf](pdf.png)

 ## TO-DO:
+- add settings page to specify location of PDF reading library
 - add a page to allow adding notes to index through UI
 - fuzzy search
 - multi-select tags to search in